aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-symbologies/_index.md

 gen.Save($"{path}QrCode.png", BarCodeImageFormat.Png);
 {{< /highlight >}}

-<p align="center"><image src="QrCode.png"></p>

 ## Data Encryption Formats
 <a name="dataencryption"></a>

 Different barcode symbologies have different underlying data encryption approaches and capabilities.
 Some barcode specifications can be used to encode only numerical sequences so that barcode label size and the amount of data to be encoded are predefined for each symbology.
 Other barcodes imply encoding only digits or a limited set of characters and digits, while others can accept any byte sequence without limitations.

-**EAN 13**
-EAN-13 is the most commonly recognized barcode in Europe, used in supermarkets and other retail establishments for basic product identification.
-As their name implies, EAN-13 barcodes store a total of 13 digits, as opposed to UPC-A codes, which store 12.
-The first two digits are the GS1 Prefix, which identify the product's country of origin.
-Then is a five digit company number, to identify the brand, followed by a five digit item number, to identify the product itself.
-After that, there is a check number, to ensure the code's accuracy.
-Finally, there is a > symbol, indicating a "quiet zone," which signifies the end of the barcode.
+Further, several barcode types(EAN13, Code11, GS1 Code128, and PDF17)) with different data density are presented as examples.

+**EAN13**
+*EAN13* barcodes can encode only numerci digits.
+Specifically, *EAN13* data encryption format requires encoding precisely 12 digits with the 13-th digits used as a control sum calculated according to the specified algorithm.

+<p align="center"><image src="Ean13.png"></p>

+The following code snippet explains how to generate an *EAN13* barcode.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.EAN13, "1234567890128");
 gen.Parameters.Barcode.XDimension.Pixels = 2;
 gen.Save($"{path}Ean13.png", BarCodeImageFormat.Png);
 {{< /highlight >}}

-<p align="center"><image src="Ean13.png"></p>

-**Code 11**
+**Code11**
-Code-11 is a barcode symbology developed by Intermec in 1977 and used mainly in telecommunications.
-The symbol can encode a string of any length (though Labeljoy limits it to 255 characters), consisting of the digits 0-9 and the dash sign (-).
-One or two check digit(s) can be included.
+The *Code11* symbology can encode a string of any length (theoretically, unlimited) including numerical digits and the dash sign (-).

+<p align="center"><image src="Code11.png"></p>

+The following code sample demonstrates how to create a *Code11* barcode.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.Code11, "1234-5678");
 gen.Save($"{path}Code11.png", BarCodeImageFormat.Png);
 {{< /highlight >}}

-<p align="center"><image src="Code11.png"></p>

 **GS1 Code128**
-GS1-128 (formerly UCC/EAN-128) is a variant of Code 128, which can encode all ASCII alphanumeric characters in barcode format.
-GS1-128 defines both data types and formats that are used for exchange and logistics between entities.
-Companies use this barcoding format to share company, product, and shipping information.
+*GS1 Code128* can encode all ASCII alphanumeric characters similarly as the base *Code128* symbology.
+However, in *GS1 Code128*, data encryption format is defined strictly according to the GS1 standards.

+<p align="center"><image src="GS1Code128.png"></p>

+The code example provided below can be used to generate a *GS1 Code128* barcode.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.GS1Code128, "(02)04006664241007(37)1");
 gen.Parameters.Barcode.XDimension.Pixels = 2;
 gen.Save($"{path}GS1Code128.png", BarCodeImageFormat.Png);
 {{< /highlight >}}

-<p align="center"><image src="GS1Code128.png"></p>

 **PDF17**
-The PDF417 barcode is a two-dimensional (2D), high-density symbology capable of encoding text, numbers, files and actual data bytes.
-This FAQ provides information and answers to commonly asked questions.
-Large amounts of text and data can be stored securely and inexpensively when using the PDF417 barcode symbology.
-The printed symbol consists of several linear rows of stacked codewords.
-Each codeword represents 1 of 929 possible values from one of three different clusters.
-A different cluster is chosen for each row, repeating after every three rows.
-Because the codewords in each cluster are unique, the scanner is able to determine what line each cluster is from.
-PDF417 uses Reed Solomon error correction instead of check digits.
-This error correction allows the symbol to endure some damage without causing loss of data.
-AIM standards recommend a minimum error correction level of 2.
-The error correction level depends on the amount of data that needs to be encoded, the size and the amount of symbol damage that could occur.
+The PDF417 barcode is a 2D high-density symbology that is capable of encoding any sequence of bytes, including text, numbers, files, and actual data bytes.
+It supports the Reed-Solomon error correction, and therefore, provides high recogniition precision.

+<p align="center"><image src="Pdf417.png"></p>

+The following code snippet illustrates how to generate a *PDF17* barcode.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.Pdf417, "Åspóse.Barcóde©");
 gen.Parameters.Barcode.Pdf417.Rows = 6;
 gen.Save($"{path}Pdf417.png", BarCodeImageFormat.Png);
 {{< /highlight >}}

-<p align="center"><image src="Pdf417.png"></p>

 ## Data Density
 <a name="datadensity"></a>
+Data density is one of the most important properties of barcode symbologies.
+It defines how much information can be encoded in a signle bacode.
+It is low for 1D barcodes and considerably high for 2D matrix barcode types.
+The difference in data density for 2D and 1D symbologies can exceed 10 times.

 **Code93**
-The Code 93 barcode is an updated, more secure and compact version of the Code 39 barcode, which is able to read both letters and numbers.
-It is used in the military and automotive fields, as well as by Canada Post to encode special delivery information.
-The Code 93 barcode is an updated, more secure and compact version of the Code 39 barcode, which is able to read both letters and numbers.
-It is used in the military and automotive fields, as well as by Canada Post to encode special delivery information.
-Unlike Code 39, Code 93 is not self-checking and, as such, requires a check digit.
+*Code 93* is a more secure and compact version of the *Code39* symbology that can encode both alphabet characters and numerical digits. *Code93* has quite low data density; therefore, with respect to other symbologies, it requires generating a larger barcode to encode the same amount of information.

+<p align="center"><image src="Code93Extended.png"></p>

+The following code sample shows how to generate a *Code93* barcode.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.Code93Extended, "$&This Code#*");
 gen.Save($"{path}Code93Extended.png", BarCodeImageFormat.Png);
 {{< /highlight >}}

-<p align="center"><image src="Code93Extended.png"></p>

 **Data Matrix**
-A Data Matrix is a 2D matrix code, capable of encoding very large amounts of data in a compact space.
-Data Matrix codes are made up of small black and white squares that form a big square or rectangle.
-They're used in a variety of industries, including aerospace, component labeling, food and beverage, pharmaceutical, defense, mail, and printed media because those organizations often run complicated operations where tracking and traceability is critical.
-A Data Matrix is capable of encoding up to 2,335 alphanumeric characters, or up to 3,116 numerical characters.
-It is composed of several blocks of black and white cells, that form a square or rectangular pattern.
-Each Data Matrix has a perimeter finder and a timing pattern.
-It can also encode symbols of various sizes, both large and small.
-Along the edges of each data matrix code is a quiet zone.
-A Data Matrix barcode is designed to be read even when it's up to 30% damaged, due to a built in error correction system.
-It's also capable of encoding either letters, numerical data, or other ASCII characters.
-Data Matrix codes can be read with image-based barcode readers or mobile devices; a lower resolution is acceptable for scan readability in any position.
+*Data Matrix* is a 2D code that can encode large amounts of data in a compact space.
+A single *Data Matrix can contain up to 2,335 alphanumeric or 3,116 numerical characters that is 10 times more than for 1D barcodes.

+<p align="center"><image src="DataMatrix.png"></p>

+The code example below can be used to create a *Data Matrix* barcode.
 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.DataMatrix, "Åspóse.Barcóde©");
 gen.Parameters.Barcode.XDimension.Pixels = 8;
 gen.Save($"{path}DataMatrix.png", BarCodeImageFormat.Png);
 {{< /highlight >}}

-<p align="center"><image src="DataMatrix.png"></p>

 ## Barcode Shapes
 <a name="shape"></a>